kailash-manasarovar/statement/docs/timeline/2023/may.md

 - Did Adria know or suspect I was being drugged/poisoned at home, and was he remarking on it?
 - Had my tweet about Domingo being a 'trans woman' made everyone at the conservatory more open about their hatred and violent intentions towards me?
 - Was that the instruction from above?
 For everyone to "treat the bitch extremely badly from now on"?

-## Acupuncture with Thao Qi

-- Acupuncture sessions started this month and the therapist is surprised I'm even alive from the state of my pulses, especially my kidneys.
-- I explain that I've had some stress and my abuse history.
-- I don't trust her.
-Something's not right with her.
-- When I tell her I work in crypto, she grins that grin.
-- I think she steals some paper money I have put in my mobile phone.
-- When I'm on the table, I have the sensation she takes my bag out of the room and photographs my bank cards.
-- I say things that make her surprised at my intuition and awareness.
-- I tell her I believe I'm going to have a boyfriend soon.

 ## TEB with Robin Sullivan